Skip to content

 Within a compiler suite the provided C compiler is a companion processor to the Fortran compiler in the sense of C interoperability.

 Compilation should be performed as job submissions or interactively via qlogin in order not to impact the frontend nodes for other users.
-It is usually advisable to compile code on the same architecture machines as it will be run on, so the appropriate node selection should be applied to these job requests.
+One should compile code on the same architecture machines as it will be run on, so the appropriate node selection should be applied to these job requests.
+One should also ensure that compilation and runtime modules match, otherwise dynamic libraries might complain about mismatched versions.

 Loading a compiler module

-Check the available versions for the GCC compiler suite:
+Check the available version for the GCC compiler suite:

 $ module avail gcc